drvinceknight/amwoss/proposal/main.md

 ###### Chapter 6.
 Systems dynamics

-This chapter will describe the numerical solution of a dynamical system: for some systems of differential equations, obtaining exact solutions is too complex in which case they can be solved numerically.
+This chapter will describe the numerical solution of a dynamical system: for some systems of differential equations, obtaining exact solutions is too complex, in which case they can be solved numerically.
 An example of modelling the spread of disease in a complex format will be used.
 Python/R will be used to build the underlying equations and solve them numerically.
 Some what if scenarios will be considered.
 Finally a discussion of some research using these notions will be used.

 ##### Part 3: Emergent behaviour